Go HomeAstrology Menu

 Kokopelli's hump is said to be full of seeds.
 These are the seeds that he scatters on his journeys, and symbolizes the semen of the male principle to be laid to rest in the earth.

-Kokopelli's flute music sooths the good earth, making it ready to receive his seed...
+Kokopelli's flute music sooths the good fertile earth, making it ready, willing, and able to receive his fertilizing seed...
 And BTW - the flute that Kokopelli plays is actually a nose flute.
 (It all sounds a bit messy to me...)

-Another interesting story regarding a Native American trickster comes to us from the Winnebago tribe.
+Another interesting story regarding a Native American trickster comes to us from the Ho-Chunk (Winnebago) tribe.

 In this version of the Trickster - he apparently had a very talented penis that he could detach and then send down river to "have his way" with any of the young maidens that were innocently bathing in the stream.